ilEnzio/ilEnzio.github.io/_posts/2020-7-29-sexy-in-the-city.md

 ![Chart of Make-up only vs Hair and Make-up expectation value](https://ilenzio.github.io/assets/img/ev_sales_mu_v_hair.png)

-But the most starling consequence of this discovery was yet to come.
+But the most startling consequence of this discovery was yet to come.
 Ironically, the photographer works fewer hours to service a client that gets more services.
 Hairstyling takes up approximately 1hr of the shoot and results in less photos to process, increasing the expected value of the shoot by $35/hour! \*

 ### Boudoir Bottom Line: